The Forms extension is now live on Codebots, available for use with both SpringBot and C#Bot.

 How do I add Forms into my app?

-To add Forms into your app, all you need to do is add an entity onto your build diagram, add in the Forms behaviour from the palette, and add in an attribute to name your form.
+To add Forms into your app, all you need to do is add an entity onto your build diagram, add in the Forms extension from the palette, and add in an attribute to name your form.
 In the UI diagram, you can then drop a Form tile onto whichever page you want to show the form on.

 Once you have hit the build button, the form will be in the administration section of your running app, ready for you to configure as you like.